The Dam Busters (film): Production

 Three of the four Lancaster bombers used in the film had also appeared in the Dirk Bogarde film Appointment in London two years earlier.

 The theatre scene showing the spotlights was filmed at the Lyric Theatre Hammersmith.
 The dance troupe was The Television Toppers, on loan for one day filming, under contract from the BBC.
 The singer was June Powell, she sings the 1942 song "Sing Everybody Sing" by John P Long.
+Scenes were filmed at the Chelsea Palace on Sydney Street.